andrew264/modelex/README.md

 ## History

-This project was originally hosted at [andrew264/SmolLM](https://github.com/andrew264/Smol-LM), but the codebase became too messy, leading to a major rewrite.
+This project was originally hosted at [andrew264/SmolLM](https://github.com/andrew264/Smol-LM), but the codebase became too messy, leading to this major rewrite.

 ## Future Plans